danigalindo10/tv-shows/README.md

 - Set up linter > Lighthouse, Webhint, Stylelint and Eslint.

 ### Run tests
-Open your favourite code editor (Optional VSCode), and type on the terminal the `npm run dev` command to see the results.
+Open your favourite code editor (Optional VSCode), and type on the terminal the `npm run build` and `npm ru start` commands to see the results.

 To get a local copy up and running follow these simple example steps.